dwgan/page/_research/robotic.md

 order: 2
 ---

+This area is my major direction that I done at STMicroelectronics.

 As a System Application Engineer at ST,  I am focusing on develop the solution for **smart industrial** area using ST product.

 One key area we are recently focus on is **humaniod robot**.